tuanle163/RoboND-pickandplace/README.md

 ### June 2018

 # 1/ Project overview
 This project will utilise several image filtering and machine learning algorithms to train a robot to recognise objects in 3D space.
 This process devide into two main sub-process.
 Firstly, objects are captured by RGBD camera and put through an image processing pipeline.
 Secondly, these images will be used to train a robot with SVM algorithm.
+Thirdly, after training with SVM algorithm, models of trainning objects will be saved and used in online object detection process.
+Finally, the robot will be programmed to calculate each object's centroid and store into yaml files.
+These yaml files will be used later for pick-and-place task.

+In this project, I only concentrate on developing the image processing pipeline to segment and detect objects, then, calculate objects's centroids and output yaml files. pick-and-place task was not fully implemented.

 # 2/ The Perception Pipeline